shrawankick/Alertblock-wellbeing/README.md

 ensuring that employees stay engaged in their work while also prioritizing their well-being and overall health.
 By encouraging regular breaks, the application aims to create a healthier work environment and enhance the overall productivity and happiness of the employees.

+___

-Creating a Break Reminder Windows Forms Application
+ # Creating a Break Reminder Windows Forms Application

-Problem Statement:
+***
+**Problem Statement:**
 Employees facing health issues due to prolonged sitting hours; aiming to develop a Windows Forms app for timely break reminders.

-Solution Overview:
+**Solution Overview:**
 Developing a Windows Forms application that periodically sends break reminders to promote healthier habits.
+***

-Project Steps:
+## Project Steps:

-##Design User Interface:
+## Design User Interface:

-Create UI with a label and button.
+1. Create UI with a label and button.
-Drag and drop Timer control for reminders.
+1. Drag and drop Timer control for reminders.

-##Break Notification:
+## Break Notification:

-Customize break reminder messages.
+1. Customize break reminder messages.
-Display notifications at regular intervals.
+1. Display notifications at regular intervals.
-Prevent closing notifications from the taskbar.
+1. Prevent closing notifications from the taskbar.

-##Customization:
+## Customization:

-Customize notification appearance for a modern look.
+1. Customize notification appearance for a modern look.
-Add a close button after a defined interval.
+1. Add a close button after a defined interval.

+---
+below can be over kill but we need try
+---

-##User Activity Tracking:
+## User Activity Tracking:

 Detect computer lock/unlock events.
 Pause notifications during lock and resume afterward.
 Implement user activity detection to validate reminders.
-##Break Occurrence Tracking:
+## Break Occurrence Tracking:

 Record the number of breaks taken.
 Implement a report to display break occurrences.